-The saw carriage can be retrofitted with vibration-damping feed crank, stable bar nose steering, and water cooling.
+The saw carriage can be retrofitted with vibration-damping basic crank feeding and bar nose steering.
 This gives a more comfortable forward feed of the saw carriage.
 It also spares the cutting equipment and gives higher accuracy when taking wide saw cuts.